Trade parameters 3 - investment control

 Trade size given by the number of lots (default = 1; max =

-1 Mio/LotAmount).
-This is the unit used for sending orders to the broker.
-One lot is the smallest possible order unit of the active account (see remarks).
-In binary trading mode (BINARY flag) or if Margin or Risk are used for calculating the trade size, Lots determines the minimum number of lots to be opened per trade (normally 1).
+is used for calculating the trade size, Lots determines the minimum number of lots to be opened per trade (normally 1).
 If Lots is 0, no trades are opened.
 If Lots is -1, trades are executed in

-Trade size given in multiples of 100,000 units for currencies, and in multiples
+Alternative trade size in multiples of 100,000 units for currencies, and in multiples

-of 1 contract for anything else (default = 0 = trade size by
+of 1 contract for anything else (default = 0 = trade size given by

 Lots).
-This number is independent of the broker's smallest possible order
+This number is independent of the broker's minimum order

-size and similar to an "MT4 lot" for currencies (see remarks).
-If a nonzero
+size and similar to a 'MT4 lot' for currencies (see remarks).
+Fractional amounts

 Amount amounts to less than one lot, 1 lot is opened.

-Trade size given by invested margin, in units of the account currency (default = 0.0001 for always opening at least 1 lot).
+Alternative trade size by invested margin, in units of the account currency (default = 0.00000001 for always opening at least 1 lot).
 With no leverage, Margin is simply the money invested to purchase the asset.